Carnegie Mellon University SoA M.Arch:

 For students without previous experience in architecture, the first-year curriculum uses an “atelier model” for design instruction.
 In place of the typical 18-unit (6 credit-hour) introductory design studios taught in parallel with separate support courses, we have created a comprehensive 48-unit (16 credit-hour) studio: in effect, all studio, all the time.
 The atelier studio combines and integrates studio design instruction with the closely related content from history/theory, computing/representation, and materials/construction.
 Underlying this design pedagogy is our conviction that design is best learned through projects in which many kinds of knowledge and thinking are integrated into a constantly iterative process of action and reflection.

-The third year allows students to begin to specialize and craft a unique curriculum that reflects their emerging professional interests from a wide range of electives offered within the College of Fine Arts (CFA) and CMU.
+The third year allows students to begin to specialize and craft a unique curriculum that reflects their emerging professional interests from a wide range of electives offered within the SoA, College of Fine Arts (CFA) and CMU.
+They may also begin work towards another graduate degree such as computational design (MSCD), sustainable design (MSSD), and urban or public interest design (MUD) or construction management (MSAECM).

 [GAMP: Graduate Advanced Master's Program]

-By strategically using electives to enroll in courses required for other SoA Master's programs, including in Sustainable Design (MSSD) or Computational Design (MSCD), or Urban Design (MUD), M.Arch students can work towards a specialized concentration, or dual degrees.
+By strategically using electives to enroll in courses required for other SoA Master's programs, including Sustainable Design (MSSD), Computational Design (MSCD), or Urban Design (MUD), M.Arch students can work towards a specialized concentration or dual degrees.
 A “Graduate Advanced Master's Program” (GAMP) allows M.Arch students to apply up to four courses (48 units) from their M.Arch curriculum to another master’s degree, allowing them to graduate with a dual major, save a semester of time and tuition, and enter the job market with specialized knowledge.